surifirstpin/biplus_documentation/version.3/Calculated Column in detail.md

 - Optimize and transform the data using  **#plugin#**  functionality.

-- Define a function or use a global function to be applied on the required data fields.
+- Define a function or use a global function, to be applied on the required data fields.

 > **Note:** The functions support JavaScript API.